tibormester/CSPSearchProceduralGeneration/README.md

 - Partial Determination (Relaxed Problem): Layers can also define repeated information that is spatially indepenent.
 Complex objects are likely to not fit entirely within the render distance.
 So by only determining the values needed on screen, we can postpone most computations and save on memory (or perform the computations in parallel).
 I.e. For a city, the people only need to be generated when the buildings they live an work in are rendered.
 And if not all the buildings are ever visited then this layer will never be completely determined.
 Additionally, the player wont remember most people they meet, so any insignificant people can be omitted from permanent memory.

--Arc Consistency (Filtering): Instead of brute forcing the entire search space, we can filter with arc consistency using the AC-3 algorithm which is O(c d^3) where c is the number of constraints and d is the maximum domain size.
+- Arc Consistency (Filtering): Instead of brute forcing the entire search space, we can filter with arc consistency using the AC-3 algorithm which is O(c d^3) where c is the number of constraints and d is the maximum domain size.
 Note that this only shrinks the domains and doesn't necessarily yield a solution.

 - Heuristics (Ordering): Often CSPs use orderings to determine which variable and value to assign first with techniques like least constraining value or most constrained variable to increase the odds that a specific run of backtracking will be successful.
 Instead we can use heuristic functions that are similar to a traditional procedural generation function to produce these values and ensure variable ordering if the heuristics are dependent on previous variables.
 What this means is that this framework should be able to incorportate the traditional approach to procedural generation and take advantage of it's average time complexity.

-**Project Specific Implementation Features**
+**Project Specific Implementation Features:**

 -   Unity Integration: Use the 3D Unity engine to visualize the results of the generator as well as to provide an environment for interfacing with dynamic constraint simulation.